Betting on the NFL for Beginners

 The most common wager offered by the sportsbooks is a bet on a single game that includes a “point spread”.

-Before putting your hard-earned money on a sports wager, you should understand the process involved with making that wager available to you.
-You may have a good feel for the game-winner, but in making the bet you will most often be presented with a “spread” on the game.
+Before putting money on a sports bet, understand what's involved in making it available to you.
+You may have a good feel for the game-winner.
+But, in making the bet you will most often be presented with a “spread” on the game.

 You may see for example, that NY JETS are listed as -7.5 against the Chicago Bears.
 This is the spread or line on the game.